apoorva17/Motivational-Quotes/README.md

 # Motivational Quotes

 <b> Intro </b>
-Ever needed some quick motivation or inspiration?
-Motivational Quotes is a Chrome Extension which generates random quotes to do just that whenever you click on it!
+<p> Ever needed some quick motivation or inspiration?
+Motivational Quotes is a Chrome Extension which generates random quotes to do just that whenever you click on it! </p>

 <b> Installation </b>
 <li> Download the extension as a .zip by selecting Clone or download > Download ZIP and extract the files